psshri/KodeKloudCKSchallenges/CHALLENGE 4/README.md

 Refer to this [article](https://v0-31.falco.org/docs/getting-started/installation/ "Falco installation") for Falco installation guide.

 We will install Falco v0.31.1, latest version of Falco does not passes the 'Check' of the lab, maybe the lab is configured to work with this version itself.
-(Please create a PR if you are able to successfully pass the 'Check' with latest version of Flaco.)
+(Please create a PR if you are able to successfully pass the 'Check' with latest version of Flaco).

 Installation guide for latest version of Falco can be found [here](https://falco.org/docs/getting-started/try-falco/try-falco-on-ubuntu/ "Falco installation").